vatlab/sos/doc/implementation.md

 If parameter `-j` (jobs) is specified with a number more than 1, the SoS script will be executed in parallel up to the specified number of concurrent processes.
 There are three sources of concurrent execution:

-1. **multiple branches of the execution tree**: If the SoS script has multiple starting points (defined by step options `no_input` and `starting`), these branches will be executed in parallel.
+1. **multiple branches of the execution tree**: If the SoS script has multiple starting points (defined by steps with no input or independent input files), these branches will be executed in parallel.

 2. **concurrent actions of single steps**: If a single SoS step executes actions repeatedly (with input option `for_each`), these actions will be executed in parallel.

-3. **no wait** execution of sequential steps: If a step specifies output files, SoS will not wait for the completion of the step, execute steps with explicit input (or `no_input`) and proceed until the output file is needed, in which case SoS will have to wait till the output file is available.
+3. **no wait** execution of sequential steps: If a step specifies output files, SoS will not wait for the completion of the step, execute steps with explicit input and proceed until the output file is needed, in which case SoS will have to wait till the output file is available.

 SoS takes an conservative approach and execute actions in parallel only when it is safe to do so.
 That is